Why should I use Requests Instead of X?

 Other HTTP libraries optimize for the library developer’s time; Requests optimizes for your time.

-Requests is continuously integrated with Travis and test coverage is constantly monitored with Coveralls to give you confidence in the library.
+Requests is continuously integrated with GH Actions and test coverage is constantly monitored with CodeCov to give you confidence in the library.
 We aim for test coverage over 90% at all times, and new features require new tests to go along with them.
 This ensures that you can be confident in the quality of the code, as well as being able to update to the latest version of Requests without worrying about compatibility.

 Secure by default

 Unlike other HTTP libraries, Requests is secure by default.
-Requests is the first and currently only standalone HTTP library to fully verify all HTTPS requests even without cURL.
+Requests was the first standalone HTTP library to fully verify all HTTPS requests even without cURL.
 We also bundle the latest root certificate authorities to ensure that your secure requests are actually secure.

 Extensible from the core